genxhero/libraryoflegends/README.md

 * Create a new set of components for creating Pathfinder 1st edition possibly other systems
 * Current components will be moved to a PathfinderSecond or PF2ED folder, new components will go in PF1ED
 * Characters will have a new "system" column in the database, so that when levelling up the correct components are loaded.

+### Real Time Updates

+* Presently in the process of implementing live updates for the character index page using Subscriptions and Websockets.